HIV is the Human Immunodeficiency Virus. HIV is the virus that causes AIDS. AIDS is the Acquired Immunodeficiency Syndrome.

 Other sources of information about HIV testing

-The Ontario Ministry of Health and Ontario Public Health websites include information about HIV:
+The Ontario Ministry of Health and Long-Term Care, and Ontario Public Health websites include information about HIV:

 The Public Health Agency of Canada (PHAC) HIV Screening and Testing Guide is available in English and French on the government of Canada website: